Paolo Banchero: Orlando Magic (2022–present)

+2022–2023: Rookie of the Year

 Banchero was selected with the first overall pick by the Orlando Magic in the 2022 NBA draft.
-He made his summer league debut on July 7 against the Houston Rockets with 17 points, four rebounds, and six assists in a 91–77 win.
-On October 3, 2022, Banchero made his preseason debut, putting up eight points, two rebounds, and one assist in a 109–97 loss to the Memphis Grizzlies.
-On October 19, Banchero made his regular season debut, putting up 27 points, nine rebounds, five assists, and two blocks in a 113–109 loss to the Detroit Pistons.
-Banchero also became the first player since LeBron James to put up at least 25 points, five rebounds, and five assists in an NBA debut.
+During the draft at that time, it was a surprising selection as the Magic were reported to be taking Jabari Smith Jr. with their pick.
+He made his 2022 NBA Summer League debut on July 7 against the Houston Rockets with 17 points, four rebounds and six assists in a 91–77 win.
+On October 3, 2022, Banchero made his preseason debut, putting up eight points, two rebounds and one assist in a 109–97 loss to the Memphis Grizzlies.
+On October 19, Banchero made his regular-season debut, putting up 27 points, nine rebounds, five assists and two blocks in a 113–109 loss to the Detroit Pistons.
+Banchero also became the first player since LeBron James to put up at least 25 points, five rebounds and five assists in an NBA debut.
 On November 5, Banchero put up 33 points and 16 rebounds in a 126–123 loss to the Sacramento Kings.
 He also became the second teenager in NBA history to put up at least 30 points and 15 rebounds in a game, joining LeBron James.
+At the season's end, Banchero was named the NBA Rookie of the Year and earned NBA All-Rookie Team honors.